 8. After you’ve created your template, select the Container block and go to the Extra Options tab and enable the Sticky toggle.
 This will make your header sticky.

-9. Then, from the Header Type section, you have to select the sticky type.
-Here you’ll find two options –
+9. Then, from the Header Type section, select the sticky type.
+You will find two options:

 Select the option as per your requirements.